COVID-19

 Requirements and Feedback on Court Translations in the Federal Court of Australia

-If you don’t speak the main language used in Australia well and you need to get some documents translated for the federal court you will need to get them translated by a fully qualified translator.
-The Court provides a full range of translation services and is eager to assist anyone who needs to access these services.
-If you don’t need to use these services but you need help understanding any of the federal laws in Australia you can ask a National Accreditation Authority for Translators and Interpreters (NAATI) translator to help you translate the information you need.
+If you don’t speak the main language used in Australia fluently and you need to get some documents translated for use in the Federal Court, you may need to engage a suitably qualified translator.
+The Court provides information about interpreting and translation arrangements and aims to assist parties who require language support.
+If you do not need to use these arrangements but require help understanding Australian federal law, you may choose to engage an individual translator certified by the National Accreditation Authority for Translators and Interpreters (NAATI).

 GETTING IN TOUCH WITH US